ASquare010/basic-institute-web-app/README.md

 ## Installation
 1. Clone the repository to your local machine:
-2. Install dependencies: in requirments.txt
+2. Install dependencies: in requirements.txt

 ## Usage
 1. Start the Flask server: